How is Zeffy free?

 3. Mini-challenge Read-A-Thon

-You can make your read a thons a little more interesting by breaking them up into smaller challenges or reading sprints.
+You can make your Read-A-Thon a little more interesting by breaking it up into smaller challenges or reading sprints.
 For example:

 4. Hidden book nooks